The Herald Journal: History

-In 1931, Scripps-Canfiled purchased the Longan Journal, and then merged it with their own paper, the Longan Daily Herald, to then form the Daily Herald Journal.
-In December 1975, Pioneer Newspapers spun off of Scripps League Newspapers and took the Herald Journal with it.
+In 1928, Scripps-Canfiled, an affiliate of Scripps League Newspapers, purchased the Herald from Foy and expanded it into a daily paper.
+In 1931, Scripps purchased the Logan Journal from Earl and England, and then merged it with the Daily Herald to form the Daily Herald Journal.
+In December 1975, Pioneer Newspapers spun off from Scripps and took the Herald Journal with it.
 In 2017, Pioneer News Group sold its papers to Adams Publishing Group.
+Two years later the paper decreased its print editions from five a week to three.

 Circulation

 In early 2014, The Herald Journal had a daily circulation of about 16,215, but by 2021 had declined to 5,524 as the paper switched to weekly print publication.

 Staff

 As of 2019, The Herald Journals general manager is Ben Kenfield, who replaced David Welsh, publisher and president since 2016.
 Its managing editor is Andrew Weeks.